 Like many events and meetings across the world, the NM SMART Grid Center annual All Hands Meeting (AHM) shifted from face to face to virtual space seemingly overnight.
 As news of school closures and other mandates were announced in March, the unparalleled shift to home and online rippled across our lives, taking meetings and classes with it.
 While we were excited to gather all team members in one space to communicate progress and look towards the future, safety and health are the top priority.

-News Category: EPSCoR Events
+Event Category: EPSCoR Events

 What do you get when you combine 19 education institutions, nearly 50 posters, and 150 attendees?
 The 2019 New Mexico Research Symposium hosted in collaboration with the New Mexico Academy of Science (NMAS)!